AliHazem771/uk-road-safety-analysis-2025/README.md

 interventions be prioritised?

 ## Overview
-SQL and Power BI analysis of provisional 2025 UK road casualty statistics published by the Department for Transport, covering January to May 2025.
+End-to-end SQL and Power BI analysis of provisional 2025 UK road casualty statistics published by the Department for Transport, covering January to May 2025.
+The project combines structured SQL analysis across three linked tables with an interactive Power BI dashboard to communicate findings clearly to both technical and non-technical audiences.

-The dataset contains three linked tables covering 48,472 collisions, 60,991 casualties, and 87,805 vehicles, all joinable via a shared collision index.
-Analysis is conducted in SQL (SQLite) with findings visualised in a Power BI dashboard.

-## Tools
+## Tools Used
-- SQL (SQLite)
+- SQL (SQLite) for data analysis and insight generation
-- Python (pandas) for data loading, cleaning, and label decoding
+- Python (pandas) for data loading and preparation
-- Power BI for dashboard visualisation
+- Power BI for interactive dashboard development and visualisation

 ## Dataset
 - Source: Department for Transport — Road Safety Data (data.gov.uk)
 - Period: January to May 2025 (provisional)
-- Files: collision, casualty, and vehicle CSV files
+- Collisions: 48,472 records
+- Casualties: 60,991 records
+- Vehicles: 87,805 records
 - Key join field: collision_index

-## Status
-Work in progress - SQL analysis and Power BI dashboard being built daily.

-## SQL Queries - Progress

-- [x] Section 1: Data Exploration
-- [x] Section 2: Temporal Analysis
-- [x] Section 3: Environmental Conditions
-- [x] Section 4: Multi-table Joins
-- [x] Section 5: Vehicle and Driver Risk Analysis
-- [x] Section 6: Window Functions and Rankings
-- [ ] Section 7: Summary Findings

-## Key Findings So Far

-- Dataset covers 48,472 collisions, 60,991 casualties, and 87,805
-  vehicles across January to May 2025
-- 1.4% of collisions were fatal, 24.7% serious, and 73.9% slight
-- 66.6% of collisions occurred in urban areas, 33.4% in rural areas
-- Zero missing values across all key analytical columns confirming the dataset is clean and ready for analysis
-- Friday is the most common day for collisions overall while Sunday shows a higher proportion of fatal collisions
-- The evening rush hour between 4pm and 6pm sees the highest volume of collisions across all severity levels
-- Late night hours between 11pm and 3am show a disproportionately high fatal rate despite lower overall collision volumes
-- March has the highest collision count of the five months covered
-- Collisions on roads with 60mph and 70mph speed limits have significantly higher fatal rates than urban 30mph roads despite lower collision volumes
-- Darkness with no street lighting produces a disproportionately high fatal rate compared to daylight collisions
-- The majority of collisions occur in fine weather conditions, however fog and adverse weather show elevated fatal rates
-- Dry road surfaces account for the majority of collisions, suggesting driver behaviour rather than road conditions is the primary risk factor in most cases
-- Pedestrians in rural areas show the highest fatal casualty rate of any casualty class and area combination
-- Motorcycles show a disproportionately high fatal involvement rate relative to their overall numbers on the road
-- Rural collisions produce a higher average number of casualties per incident than urban collisions at equivalent severity levels
-- Over 65s show the highest fatal rate of any age group despite not being the most frequently involved
-- Motorcycles on dual carriageways and single carriageways at high speed limits show the highest fatal involvement rates of any vehicle and road type combination
-- Drivers aged 17 to 24 and those aged 65 and over show
-  elevated fatal involvement rates compared to middle age groups
-- Male drivers are involved in a significantly higher proportion of fatal collisions than female drivers
-- Rural single carriageways present the highest combined risk of fatal and serious outcomes of any road type and area combination
-- Pedal cycles at 60mph speed limit roads show a disproportionately high fatal rate highlighting the vulnerability of cyclists on high speed rural roads
-- Significant variation exists in fatal collision rates across different police force areas, suggesting regional differences in road risk that warrant further investigation
-- Cumulative fatal collisions show a consistent monthly progression with no single month accounting for a disproportionate share
-- Speed limit zones of 60mph and 70mph show fatal rates well above the national average while 20mph and 30mph zones sit significantly below it
-- Car occupants represent the highest volume casualty group however motorcyclists and pedestrians show disproportionately high fatal rates relative to their numbers
-- Friday afternoon and Saturday late night show the highest risk index scores when controlling for typical daily collision volumes
+## SQL Techniques Demonstrated
+- Aggregations with GROUP BY, COUNT, SUM, and ROUND
+- Conditional aggregation using CASE WHEN for severity and label decoding
+- Multi-table joins combining collision, casualty, and vehicle data
+- Subqueries for filtering and intermediate calculations
+- Common Table Expressions (CTEs) for multi-step analysis
+- Window functions including RANK(), SUM() OVER(), AVG() OVER(), and PARTITION BY
+- HAVING clauses for post-aggregation filtering
+- Cumulative window functions for risk indexing and ranking
+- UNION ALL for cross-table row count summaries

+## Power BI Dashboard
+The dashboard contains two pages, one per business question.

+**Page 1 — When and Where**
+Covers collision timing by day and hour, environmental conditions including weather and light, urban versus rural split, and fatal rate by speed limit.

+**Page 2 — Vehicle and Driver Risk**
+Covers fatal rate by vehicle type, casualties by age group, collisions by speed limit, driver gender analysis, and fatal rate by road type and area.

+Screenshots and PDF export available in the dashboard folder.

+## Key Findings

+**Business Question 1 — When and Where**
+- 1.44% of all collisions between January and May 2025 were fatal, representing 696 fatal collisions across the period
+- Friday records the highest collision volume of any day while rural Sunday collisions show the highest fatal rate
+- Evening rush hour between 4pm and 6pm sees peak collision volumes while late night hours show disproportionately high fatal rates despite lower overall volumes
+- Darkness with no street lighting produces significantly higher fatal rates than daylight collisions
+- 60mph and 70mph speed limit roads show fatal rates well above the national average while 20mph zones sit significantly below it
+- 66.6% of collisions occur in urban areas however rural collisions are significantly more likely to be fatal

+**Business Question 2 — Vehicle and Driver Risk**
+- Bus or Coach vehicles show the highest fatal involvement rate of any vehicle type, followed by motorcycles which show disproportionate fatal risk relative to their overall numbers
+- Dual carriageways in rural areas present the highest combined fatal rate of any road type and area combination at 3.24%
+- Male drivers are involved in 73.73% of fatal collisions compared to 21.18% for female drivers
+- The 26 to 45 age group accounts for the highest volume of casualties however older age groups show higher fatal rates relative to their casualty numbers
+- Single carriageways at 60mph present the highest risk combination of road type and speed limit for fatal outcomes

+## Project Structure

+## How to Run the SQL
+1. Download the three CSV files from data.gov.uk Road Safety Data
+2. Load into SQLite using DB Browser or Python (pandas + sqlite3)
+3. Run analysis.sql section by section in order

+## What I Learned
+This project demonstrated how government open data can be used to generate genuinely actionable public safety insights.
+The finding that rural Sunday collisions have the highest fatal rate, combined with the vulnerability of certain vehicle types on high speed roads, points directly to where road safety interventions would have the most impact.

+Working across three linked tables also deepened my understanding of relational data structures and how to use CTEs and window functions to break complex multi-dimensional problems into clean, readable analytical steps.
+The Power BI dashboard reinforced the importance of designing for a non-technical audience, making sure every visual tells a clear story without requiring the viewer to understand the underlying data structure.